smurphos/nemo_actions_and_cinnamon_scripts/README.md

 #### Edit as other user actions

 These actions allow you to open text files with a password prompt for elevated privileges if necessary from a regular instance of Nemo.
-They will all open the file with the specified text-editor using sudoedit to elevate privileges as the owner of the file in question when necessary.
-The could be root or another user on the system.
+They will all open the file with the specified text-editor using sudoedit to elevate privileges as the owner of the file if that is not the user.
+The could be as root or another user on the system.

 Three versions are supplied, using the CLI text editor Nano, Linux Mint's default GUI text editor Xed and finally the GUI text editor Geany.
 If you have a different preferred text editor the actions and scripts can easily be modified to suit your needs.
 The actions invoking a GUI text editor require zenity.